mattmarietta/Signal-Drift/README.md

 To create a realistic simulation, I designed three distinct user personas and crafted a pre-written, 31-message script that tells a coherent story of a team's communication degrading.

 * **Priya (The Proactive Project Lead):** Her communication is direct, clear, and focused on resolving issues.
-She acts as the anchor trying to maintain balance and coherence.
+She acts as the anchor, trying to maintain balance and coherence.
 * **Ben (The Avoidant Developer):** When under pressure, he gives vague updates ("making progress"), deflects commitment ("I'm swamped"), and becomes defensive.
 * **Sara (The Passive-Aggressive QA):** She is precise and detail-oriented, but when blocked, her frustration manifests as sarcasm (`"A 'snag'?"`), dismissiveness (`"noted."`), and passive-aggression (`"Must be nice"`).